skrattaren/apf.rst/apf.rst

   wizard's staff from its rack over the fireplace.
 He licked his finger and gingerly touched the top of his staff."

-  Gary Cooper does this a few times in the 1941 movie "`Sergeant York`_".
+  Gary Cooper does this a few times in the 1941 movie **Sergeant York**.
   According to my source, Cooper's explanation in the movie was "It cuts down the haze a mite" – or something along those lines.